jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 ![Cash Flow when Buy and Rent with Loan](/blog_img/data-experiments/buy_mortage_and_rent_CF.png)

+{{< callout type="warning" >}}
+Im assuming that the property gets `dividends aka rental` reinvested since its bought.
+{{< /callout >}}

+What's going on here?

+1. You are earning `dividends` on the full property
+2. But you *only* invested initially a part of the full property value

-As you can imagine, if the real life goes like this, you have earned a lot by using debt.
+As you can imagine, **if real life** goes like this, you have earned a lot by using debt.

 You were using the rental price to pay the mortage (and you got a surplus later on)

-And also the property most likely increased the value on a 25years horizon since you bought it.
+And also the property most likely increased the value on a 25 years horizon since you bought it.

 Those 2 factors, while you 'just' put from your pocket the orange part of the graph.